-Not only do I think it’s the coolest job in the world, I am actually also wondering why not everybody is willing to become a futures themself!
+Not only do I think it’s the coolest job in the world, I am actually also wondering why not everybody is willing to become a futures themselves!
 Or even, isn’t everybody supposed to be one?
 Preparing for our future is the most important and most exciting thing in the world.
 Okay, I tend to become overly excited when I find myself a new passion.
 But somehow I feel that this time, it is will be a lasting one.
-It is a revelation: Futures thinking is at the crossroad of all my interests and hobbies!
+It is a revelation: Futurist thinking is at the crossroad of all my interests and hobbies!

 First of all as part of my background, I studied philosophy, sociology and anthropology.
 In college I loved to think about the future of our society, the organization and evolution of work patterns and human behaviors at work, and I dreamt of becoming a Sociologist for Private companies.
 Somehow I never ever really found a job offer designed for Sociologists in the business world.
 But a little tiny part of brain never totally gave up on this and as the concept of Future of Work arose, my dream started having a second life.

 Then I spent my past 15 years working closely with Corporate innovation leaders and Consulting with technology startups.
 I’ve witnessed the emergence of more technologies and products aimed at changing the face of our earth than I can count, some in minor range, some at a bigger scale.